Resinchem/Ultimate-Bedside-Lamp/docs/modifications.md

 **Example:**
 `#include "DFRobotDFPlayerMini.h" // MP3 Player: v.1.0.6`

----

-### Board & Compiler Settings
+## Board & Compiler Settings
 Due to the complexity of the firmware and the size of the web application, standard ESP32 partition schemes will not work.
-You must use the following settings in the **Tools** menu:
+You must use the following settings in the **Tools** menu.
+These settings are the same for both the primary and display controller firmware:

 * **Board:** `ESP32 Dev Module`
 * **Partition Scheme:** `Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)`